 if self.cassette_path == "record":

-resp = original_send(self, request, *args, **kwargs)
+resp = original_send(request_self, request, *args, **kwargs)

 save_cassette(key, resp)